-Back in 1970, when Lebanon residents randomly decided to add a sauerkraut dinner to a sidewalk sale, a curious hybrid was born.
+Back in the early 1970s, when Waynesville residents randomly decided to add a sauerkraut dinner to a sidewalk sale, a curious hybrid was born.

-A festival that now combines 60 sauerkraut-related food items with 460 craftspeople from 25 states and attracts over 350,000 people annually.
+Fifty years later, this festival now combines 60 sauerkraut-related food items with 460 craftspeople from 25 states and attracts over 350,000 people annually.

-If you’re a fan of sauerkraut or crafts or both, here’s what you can expect to find at the 49th annual Ohio Sauerkraut Festival this weekend.
+For the 50th anniversary, festival officials will honor past chairmen and families and hand out commemorative gifts.
+If you’re a fan of sauerkraut or crafts or both, here’s what you can expect to find at the 50th annual Ohio Sauerkraut Festival.

 1.)
 Sauerkraut in what?